ellakoa/postcard-poem/content/posts/deep-in-the-forest.md

   Deep in the forest where the sun doesn’t heat
   Where pine needles fall and pinprick your feet
   Where birds rarely sing and ants hardly crawl
-  A darkness encircles, a silence calls
+  A darkness encircles, a silence calls.

   Stray from the path and lose your way
   Night-time soon will replace the day